 - club soda

-Supporters of the diet state that people with type O blood may experience unwanted weight gain when they eat certain food groups, such as dairy and gluten-containing wheat products.
-These foods may lead to an inflammatory and autoimmune response.
+Supporters of the diet suggest that people with type O blood may experience unwanted weight gain when they eat particular food groups, such as dairy.
+Specific products, such as wheat-based foods that contain gluten, may also lead to an inflammatory and autoimmune response.

-The diet recommends that people with type O blood should avoid:
+The diet plan for people with type O blood excludes:

 - pickled herring